 - Weak Goal: Give more.

-SMART Goal: Donate to my local cancer charity (specific) 10% more in 2012 than in 2011 (measurable) with earnings from my side job (attainable) in honor of my aunt who battled cancer (relevant).
+SMART Goal: Donate to my local cancer charity (specific) 10% more this year than last year (measurable) with earnings from my side job (attainable) in honor of my aunt who battled cancer (relevant).
 Deadline – the annual fundraiser on July 15 (time-bound).

 Now it’s your turn!
-What are your SMART goals for 2012?
+What are your SMART goals for this year?
 Tell us in the comments!

 P.S.
 Check out more tips about how to make SMART goals in this Wikipedia article.